steps-math/steps-math.github.io/src/notes/lecture-01.md

 - **0** means the event is **impossible**.
 - **1** means the event is **certain**.
 - **0.5** means the event is **equally likely** to happen or not.
+These probabilities help us make educated guesses, even when outcomes are uncertain.

 ### Examples: